 Enucleation: Removal of the entire eyeball.
 This is used for larger melanomas, but it may also be done for some smaller melanomas if vision in the eye has already been lost or if other treatment options would destroy useful vision in the eye, anyway.

 During the same operation, an orbital implant is usually put in to take the place of the eyeball.
 The implant is made out of silicone or hydroxyapatite (a substance similar to bone).
 It is attached to the muscles that moved the eye, so it should move the same way as the eye would have.
 Within a few weeks after surgery, you visit an ocularist (a specialist in eye prostheses) to be fitted with an artificial eye, a thin shell that fits over the orbital implant and under the eyelids.
 The artificial eye will match the size and color of the remaining eye.
 Once it is in place, it will be hard to tell it apart from the real eye.

 Orbital exenteration: Removal of the eyeball and some surrounding structures such as parts of the eyelid and muscles, nerves, and other tissues inside the eye socket.
 This surgery is not common, but it might sometimes be used for melanomas that have grown outside the eyeball into nearby structures.
 As with enucleation, an artificial eye might be placed in the socket after surgery.

 Possible risks and side effects of surgery

 Surgery on the eye can lead to the loss of some or all of the vision in that eye.
-Enucleation results in complete and immediate vision loss in that eye.
+Enucleation and orbital exenteration result in complete and immediate vision loss in the eye.
 Other surgeries can also cause problems leading to a loss of vision, which can occur later on.
 In some cases, vision may have already been damaged or lost because of the cancer.

 Removal of the eyeball (enucleation) obviously can affect a person’s appearance.
 As noted above, an artificial eye can be put in place to help minimize this.